-July 2, 1969: Brian Jones is found dead in his swimming pool at Cotchford Farm late in the evening.
+Brian Jones dies in his swimming pool at Cotchford Farm late in the evening of July 2, 1969, or else in the dearly hours of the 3rd.
 The Stones get the news about Brian’s death while working at Olympic Sound Studios.

 Mick Jagger on Brian’s death (1969):